 We hope the case is nice because there is no armoring on the scope body, and you

 will want to protect this investment.
 Which segues neatly into a discussion of price…

-the 30x wide-angle or 25x long eye relief eyepieces.
+for the 25x long eye relief eyepiece.
 All we can say is the price

 is in accord with the performance.

 Trying to sum up the TSN-883 scope for those who haven’t had the pleasure

 of looking through it is a difficult task.
 To understand what we’re talking

 about, you have to experience it.
 Looking through this scope in the field will change